Toric Multivariate Gaussian Models from Symmetries in a Tree: Introducing BMT-derived models

 \begin{proof} This follows from the construction of BMT-derived graphs. \end{proof}

 This observation motivates the following definition.
-The \emph{BMT-derived model from $\T$} is the colored Gaussian graphical model with linear space of concentration matrices $L_\T=\L_\G$ intersected with the positive definite cone.
+The \emph{BMT-derived model from~$\T$} is the colored Gaussian graphical model with linear space of concentration matrices~$L_\T=\L_\G$ intersected with the positive definite cone.

-For an uncolored tree $T$ with $Z(T)=\emptyset$, the associated BMT-derived graph is a colored complete graph~$\mathcal C$ where all vertices have different colors.
-In fact, all BMT-derived models can be obtained via a given set of graph operations on complete graphs $\mathcal C$, as the following proposition shows.
+For an uncolored tree~$T$ with~$Z(T)=\emptyset$, the associated BMT-derived graph is a colored complete graph~$\mathcal C$ where all vertices have different colors.
+In fact, all BMT-derived models can be obtained via a given set of graph operations on a complete graph~$\mathcal C$, as the following proposition shows.

-\begin{proposition} Let $\mathcal{C}$ be the colored complete graph derived from an uncolored tree $T$ with $Z(T) = \emptyset$.
-The set of BMT-derived graphs obtained by adding colored and zeroed nodes to $T$ is precisely the set of colored graphs obtained by any combination of the following operations on $\mathcal{C}$: \begin{multicols}{2} \begin{enumerate} \item merging vertex colors, \item deleting vertices, \item merging edge colors, \item deleting edge colors. \end{enumerate} \end{multicols} \end{proposition}
+\begin{proposition} Let~$\mathcal{C}$ be the colored complete graph derived from an uncolored tree~$T$ with~$Z(T) = \emptyset$.
+The set of BMT-derived graphs obtained by adding colored and zeroed nodes to~$T$ is precisely the set of colored graphs obtained by any combination of the following operations on~$\mathcal{C}$: \begin{multicols}{2} \begin{enumerate} \item merging vertex colors, \item deleting vertices, \item merging edge colors, \item deleting edge colors. \end{enumerate} \end{multicols} \end{proposition}

-\begin{proof} Setting two leaves $i,j$ in the tree to share the same color corresponds to setting vertices $i,j$ in the graph to share the same color.
-Deleting a leaf $\ell$ corresponds to deleting a vertex $\ell$ in the graph.
-Setting two internal nodes $k,m$ of the tree to have the same color corresponds to merging the edge colors of the graph that correspond to $k$ and $m$.
-Deleting an internal node $t$ corresponds to deleting the edges whose colors are given by $t$. \end{proof}
+\begin{proof} Setting two leaves~$i,j$ in the tree to share the same color corresponds to setting vertices~$i,j$ in the graph to share the same color. {Zeroing} a leaf~$\ell$ {in the tree} corresponds to deleting a vertex~$\ell$ in the graph.
+Setting two internal nodes~$k,m$ of the tree to have the same color corresponds to merging the edge colors of the graph that correspond to~$k$ and~$m$, {(all edges $\{i,j\}$ such that $\lca_T(i,j) = k$ or $m$).} {Zeroing} an internal node~$t$ corresponds to deleting the edges whose colors are given by~$t$. \end{proof}

-\subsection{The generalized path map.}
+\subsection{The generalized path map}

-We naturally generalize the monomial map (\ref{eqn:shortest path map}) on $T$ to the \emph{generalized path map} on a colored tree with zeroed nodes $\T$ as follows:
+We naturally generalize the monomial map (\ref{eqn:shortest path map}) on~$T$ to the \emph{generalized path map} on a colored tree with zeroed nodes~$\T$ as follows:

-We will provide combinatorial conditions on $\T$ and $\G$ under which the reciprocal variety is toric under an appropriate linear transformation.
-In all these cases, the generalized path map $\varphi_\T$, up to some small change, will successfully parametrize the model.
+We will provide combinatorial conditions on~$\T$ and~$\G$ under which the reciprocal variety is toric under an appropriate linear transformation.
+In all these cases, the generalized path map~$\varphi_\T$, up to some small change, will successfully parametrize the model.